DmitryTsepelev/graphql-ruby-persisted_queries/README.md

 5. Run the app! 🔥

+## Usage with BatchLink

+It's possible to group queries using [batch-link](https://www.apollographql.com/docs/link/links/batch-http/) and send them as a single HTTP request.
+In this case you need to use `GraphqlSchema.multiplex(queries)` instead of `#execute`.
+The gem supports it too, no action required!

 ## Alternative stores

 All the queries are stored in memory by default, but you can easily switch to _redis_: